moan0s/notfellchen/docs/API/index.rst

 API Documentation
 *****************

-The Notfellchen API serves the purpose of supporting 3rd-person applications and anything you can think of basically.
+The Notfellchen API serves the purpose of supporting 3rd-person applications, whether you want to display data in a custom format or add data from other sources.

 .. warning::
     The current API is limited in it's functionality.
-I you miss a specific feature please contact the developer!
+I you miss a specific feature please contact the developers!

 API Access
 ==========